shnarazk/zed-lean4/README.md

 ## How to type unicode symbols in

-- Use simple-completion extension
+- Use simple-completion extension (But I don't know how to configure it)
-- Use snippet (CONFIG/snippets/lean4.json) like this:
+- Use snippet (CONFIG/snippets/lean4.json) like this (But a newline is inserted after completion):

 ```json
 {